Gardens, (Green) Squares, and Parks in Paris

 Square Louvois

-A square built on the grounds of a former theatre that was demolished due to the assassination of a Duke in 1820, the small garden of Louvois has one of the prettiest fountains in all of Paris.
+A square built on the grounds of a former theatre demolished after the assassination of a Duke in 1820, the small garden of Louvois has one of the prettiest fountains in all of Paris.
 Sporting sculptures of women symbolizing the French rivers of Seine, Loire, Saône, and Garonne, the fountain adds much-needed charm to this green space.

 Facing the National Library of France, the garden has a variety of shrubs and trees, some brought in from Syria and Turkey.